Kilonova24/Novafield/README.md

 * Contrast - 0.63 (Adjust this setting if your game is too dark/bright)
 * Crowd Density - Medium (Helps with NPCs getting stuck and the invisible body parts on crowds bug)
 * Film Grain - 0
-* Depth of Field - Off
+* Depth of Field - On